List of The Amazing World of Gumball characters: Idaho

 Idaho (voiced by Kerry Shale, season 1; Hugo Harrison, season 2 onward) is a free-spirited potato from the countryside with conservative beliefs.
 He is one of the less popular students.

 Anton

-Anton (voiced by Lewis MacLeod in "The Dress" and Tony Hull in every other appearance) is a piece of toast who is forcibly drafted into Tina's gang, hoping that by appeasing her he will avoid her anger.
+Anton (voiced by Tony Hull, season 1 to season 6; TBA, TWWWOG onward) is a piece of toast who is forcibly drafted into Tina's gang, hoping that by appeasing her he will avoid her anger.
 He is prone to getting killed in various freak accidents, only to be resurrected by his parents with a toaster that creates a new slice of him.

 Juke

 Juke (voiced by Hugo Harrison, music by Beatbox Hobbit) is a native of Boomboxemburg with a boombox for a head and he moves to Elmore.
 He speaks entirely in beatboxing.
 As a result, nobody can understand him.
 He is able to speak English if he is switched from "Music Mode" to "Voice Mode" through a switch on the back of his head, as seen in "The Boombox", but his arms are too short to reach it and his attempts to communicate this fact to others fail.